-After much cold-calling and nail-biting, I finally got the chance to replace the Music Director of Zanna, Don't!, an Off-Broadway musical at the now defunct John Houseman Theater.
+After much cold-calling and nail-biting, I finally got the chance to replace the Music Director of Zanna, Don't!, an Off-Broadway musical at the old John Houseman Theater.
 This soon led to subbing in the orchestra pits of Hairspray, Avenue Q and Wicked on Broadway, and a long run with the original company of Altar Boyz.

 Since then, I've worked on 40 Broadway shows, currently serving as Associate Music Supervisor for Hamilton.
-Along the way, I've collaborated with countless great talents, including Clay Aiken, Trey Anastasio, Keith Carradine, Desmond Child, Deborah Cox, Stanley Drucker, Flaherty & Aherns, Amanda Green, Arsenio Hall, Gelsey Kirkland, Joan Osborne, Dolly Parton, Adam Pascal, Phish, Buster Poindexter, John Morris Russell, Christine Taylor, and too many more to list!
-I've appeared on Live!
-With Regis & Kelly, Celebrity Apprentice and The Royal Pains; I've performed at Madison Square Garden, Carnegie Hall, the Belmont Stakes, Manhattan Center, and 20 Broadway theaters; I've recorded music for Sesame Street, Macy's Thanksgiving Day Parade, the Tony Awards and several original cast albums.
+Along the way, I've collaborated with countless great talents, including Clay Aiken, Trey Anastasio, Keith Carradine, Desmond Child, Deborah Cox, Stanley Drucker, Flaherty & Aherns, Amanda Green, Arsenio Hall, Gelsey Kirkland, Lin-Manuel Miranda, Joan Osborne, Dolly Parton, Adam Pascal, Phish, Buster Poindexter, John Morris Russell, Christine Taylor, and too many more to list!
+I've performed at Madison Square Garden, Carnegie Hall, the Belmont Stakes, Manhattan Center, and 20 Broadway theaters; I've recorded music for Sesame Street, Macy's Thanksgiving Day Parade, the Tony Awards and several original cast albums.

 about Tick, Tick...BOOM!

 "an energetic rock band on stage..."
 (Elisabeth Vincentelli, New York Post)

 "There are five musicians" (Joe Dziemianowicz, NY Daily News)

 "Btw, that's Gallagher playing accordion at one point."
 (David Finkle, Huffington Post)